Hearing Secret Harmonies: Plot summary

-Nick attends a centenary exhibition of Mr Deacon's paintings at Barnabas Henderson's gallery.
+Nick attends a centenary exhibition of Mr. Deacon's paintings at Barnabas Henderson's gallery.
 The latter is much improved after leaving the cult.
 Nick meets Polly Duport, who is marrying Delavacquerie, and her parents Bob Duport and Jean Flores.
 Bithel arrives, reporting Widmerpool's death.
 He died from over-exertion trying to lead one of the cult's runs while in poor health.
 Murtlock ordered his belongings burnt, but Bithel rescued the Modigliani drawing previously owned by Charles Stringham and Pamela Flitton.
 He gives this to Henderson.

+The 'enchantments' Powell interlaces in this novel with their occult and magical association are more than metaphors but matters calling for serious consideration.

+Jewett has observed echoes of The Great Gatsby in Widmerpool's death.

+Hearing Secret Harmonies is dedicated to historian and poet Robert Conquest.

+On the fiftieth anniversary of its publication, Hearing Secret Harmonies was characterized in The Spectator as a testament to a lost era.